jerdog/slate/source/index.html.md

 title: API Reference

 language_tabs: # must be one of https://git.io/vQNgJ
-  - shell
+  - objc
-  - ruby
+  - swift
-  - python
+  - gradle
-  - javascript
+  - java

 toc_footers:
   - <a href='#'>Sign Up for a Developer Key</a>